Humbugs/Humbugs.github.io/_products/dutch-liquorice-coins.md

 flavour: [Aniseed, Salt]
 colour: [Black]
 free: [Alcohol]
-ingredients: 'Sweetener: Maltitol; Modified Wheat Starch, Gelatine, Liquorice Extract, Ammonium Chloride, Flavour, Glazing Agent: Vegetable Oil, Beeswax.
-Contains Gluten.'
+ingredients: "Sweetener: Maltitol; Modified Wheat Starch, Gelatine, Liquorice Extract, Ammonium Chloride, Flavour, Glazing Agent: Vegetable Oil, Beeswax.
+Contains Gluten."
 ---
 Salty liquorice coins that are fairly strong in flavour.
 With their hard texture, they are quite pleasurable to chew, so the experience lasts.